Altair BASIC: Versions and distribution

 Roberts agreed to distribute the interpreter.
 He also hired Gates and Allen to maintain and improve it, causing Gates to take a leave of absence from Harvard.
-The original version would retroactively be known as 4K BASIC when they added upgraded versions, including 8K BASIC, Extended BASIC, Extended ROM BASIC, and Disk BASIC.
+The original version would retroactively be known as 4K BASIC when they added upgraded versions, including 8K BASIC, Extended BASIC, and Disk BASIC.

 The smallest version, 4K BASIC, could run within a 4K RAM machine, leaving only about 790 bytes free for program code.
 In order to fit the language into such a small space, the 4K version lacked string manipulation and a number of common mathematical functions.
 These were added into the 8K BASIC version, which had string variables and manipulation functions, a larger set of math functions including RND for random numbers, Boolean operators, and PEEK and POKE.
 The 8K version is the basis for most versions of BASIC during the home computer era.
 Extended BASIC added PRINT USING and basic disk commands, while Disk BASIC further extended the disk commands to allow raw I/O.